Copyright © 2013 - 2018. Tai Pan Management Services Ltd., Company Service Provider Licence No. TC004077

-No requirement to spend 183 days+ in Malaysia -
+No requirement to spend 183 days+ in Malaysia - or any days at all!

 English is widely spoken.
 Although the official language of Malaysia is Bahasa Melayu, English is widely spoken and is the language in which business is conducted.